 Control noise level of the HDD

 One of the by-effects of increase in performance of hard disk drives is a high level of acoustic noise that has forced manufacturers to develop technologies of noise blanking.
 The receptivity of a human ear in an audible range (20 Hz and 20 KHz) is not the identical.
-The sounds with frequency from 1 to 3 KHz are characterized by the greatest receptivity.
+The greatest receptivity characterizes the sounds with frequency from 1 to 3 KHz.
 The quality of perception can be various depending on the dominating intensity of frequencies.
-Frequencies in a range of 1-3 KHz have the highest rates of intensity and they are the most annoying ones for the human ear.
+Frequencies in a range of 1-3 KHz have the highest rates of energy, and they are the most annoying ones for the human ear.
 Reduction of the noise on these frequencies makes it possible to achieve a significant increase in the quality of the sound, even if its intensity at high frequencies in a complete spectrum is the same or above.
 Having realized this fact, manufacturers of hard drives revised the constructions of hard drives on purpose to suppress the sounds concerning this range.

-In the audible noise can be divided into two components: the acoustic noise radiated purely by the disk drive and reaching the user by air, and the noise radiated by the case of the computer in which the HDD is installed.
-Not each case can be characterized by sufficient rigidity and workmanship, especially cheap, made of thin steel and riveted somehow quickly.
+In the audible noise can be divided into two components: the acoustic noise radiated purely by the disk drive and reaching the user by air, and the noise emitted by the case of the computer in which the HDD is installed.
+Not each situation can be characterized by sufficient rigidity and artistry, especially cheap, made of thin steel and riveted somehow quickly.
 Even the operation of super silent disk drives will force to shudder at calls to a disk in such cases.
-At the same time in qualitative cases, the storages with low acoustic characteristics can operate noiselessly.
+At the same time in qualitative cases, the storages with small acoustic characteristics can operate noiselessly.